Morningstar88/GithubAPI/README.md

 Bali's traffic can be managed organically and gently, using a network of linked open source version control systems.
 Github allows for granular, flexible project management, and multi-lingual collaboration, without being top-down or rigid.

+## Infinte Commit Scroll as a Messaging Sytem?

 A grassroots solution implemented in one village could be scaled quickly, using the repo forking feature.
 What works in Ubud, could work in Singaraja, with some minor adjustments.

 ## User Stories